-Condition grades and general condition information
+Magazine Condition grades and general condition information

 Condition grades are subjective and shade into each other – I go out of my way to be careful here.
 It is my hope that each and every customer will be very pleased with their purchase and will find the magazine to be nicer than they expected.
-Most vintage magazines in nice condition, by virtue of their age and the minimal handling involved in reaching that age, are in “Good” condition – it is practically impossible for a vintage magazine to acheive a rating of “excellent” in my system.
+Most vintage magazines in nice condition, by virtue of their age and the minimal handling involved in reaching that age, are in “Good” condition – it is practically impossible for a vintage magazine to achieve a rating of “excellent” in my system.
 Many of those issues rated Fair or Poor are quite nice overall and received a lower rating due to a water marked margin or a missing ad.
 The heaviest sign of use (in any form) is almost always what dictates the grade of the magazine and I place a lot of weight on the condition of the cover.
-See general notes below grades.
+See general notes below about our magazine condition grades.